Welcome Speech by Professor Yuet-Wai Kan

 Chairman of Board of Adjudicators

-The Shaw Prize was established by the late Mr. Run Run Shaw in 2002 to honour international scientists in the fields of Astronomy, Life Science and Medicine, and Mathematical Sciences.
-Since the first prizes were awarded in 2004, many Shaw Prize Laureates have gone on to gain recognition by other prestigious international awards including the Nobel Prize.
-It gives me great pleasure to introduce the 2017 Laureates.
+The Shaw Prize was established by the late Mr Run Run Shaw in 2002 to honour international scientists in the fields of Astronomy, Life Science and Medicine, and Mathematical Sciences.
+Since the first prizes were awarded in 2004, many Shaw Prize Laureates have gone on to gain recognition by other prestigious awards including the Nobel Prize.
+We have great pleasure in presenting to the Chief Executive and honoured guests the 2016 Laureates.

 Speech by Professor Randy Schekman